ralphmason/feedreader/README.md

 # Telogis Feedreader

-The Telogis feedreader application reads the telogis real-time xml feed and inserts the messages in a database of your choosing.
+Feedreader is an application reads the Telogis real-time xml feed and inserts the messages in a database of your choosing.
 It  uses simple custom data transformations to transform the raw messages into almost any format you need.
 See the config_examples directory for sample configuration and transformations

 You transform XML messages and perform other logic in you #configfile